MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 Its [methodology for CO2eq estimation](https://www.cloudcarbonfootprint.org/docs/methodology) is sound and finds approval in the Green IT community.
 It is also a free open source project, as long as you are fine with the lower accuracy it has without the electricity maps account.
 This makes it easier to pitch to potential customers, and once they are happy with the results, you can always upgrade and buy an electricity maps account.

+<a name="electricity-maps-paragraph"></a>
-TODO talk about potential MW EM account with group and then potentially edit here
+TODO TRi talk about potential MW EM account with group and then potentially edit here

+<a name="embodied-emissions-paragraph"></a>
+TODO TRi talk about embodied emissions here

 We recommend that you talk to your PO or potential customer and show them what the CCF can provide, by showing them the [dashboard of the Green-in-IT](http://mwgiitccf.westeurope.cloudapp.azure.com) project.
 If more convincing is needed,